Guide to the Frank C. Fox photographs

 The collection consists of the aviation photographs of U. S. Air Force officer and helicopter pilot, Frank C. Fox.
 The collection contains 424 photographs, 2 negatives, 13 copy prints of photographs, and 47 color copies of photographs.
 The photographs primarily relate to Fox’s U. S. Air Force career flying helicopters in Germany (1953-1956), in the Washington, D.C. area (1957-1962), and Alaska (1962-1966).
 The collection also includes aerial photographs of damage from the Alaska earthquake of 1964, as well as photographs of various military helicopters and airplanes.

-Digitized copies: Select photographs have been digitized and can be found on Alaska’s Digital Archives by searching “Frank C. Fox.”
+Digitized copies: Select photographs have been digitized and can be found on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives does not own copyright to this collection.

 Preferred citation: Frank C. Fox photographs, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.